ferguras/twitter-analysis/README.rst

-Twitter Scraper
+Twitter Analysis
 ===============

-Twitter's API is annoying to work with, and has lots of limitations — luckily their frontend (JavaScript) has it's own API, which I reverse–engineered.
+Twitter's API is annoying to work with, and has lots of limitations — luckily their frontend (JavaScript) has it's own API, which Kennethreitz reverse–engineered.
 No API rate limits.
 No restrictions.
 Extremely fast.

-You can use this library to get the text of any user's Tweets trivially.
+You can use this library to get the text of any user's Tweets and use the results for analysis.

-Very useful for making markov chains.

 Usage
 =====

 .. code-block:: pycon

-    >>> from twitter_scraper import get_tweets
+    >>> from twitter_analysis import get_tweets

     >>> for tweet in get_tweets('kennethreitz', tweets=100):
     >>>     print(tweet)